DFHack/dfhack/docs/plugins/3dveins.rst

 Tags:
 :dfhack-keybind:`3dveins`

+:index:`Rewrites layer veins to expand in 3D space.
-Rewrites layer veins to expand in 3D space.
-Existing, flat veins are removed and new 3D veins that naturally span z-levels are generated in their place.
+<3dveins; Rewrites layer veins to expand in 3D space.>` Existing, flat veins
+are removed and new 3D veins that naturally span z-levels are generated in their place.
 The transformation preserves the mineral counts reported by `prospect`.

 Usage::